Siiir/bevy_fancy_cursor/README.md

 ### Produces this app with fancy cursor from assets folder.
 ![Image picturing resulting app.](https://raw.githubusercontent.com/Siiir/bevy_fancy_cursor/master/Example%20with%20fancy%20cursor.png)
 ### To run the above example with contained asset.
-Download [version](https://github.com/Siiir/bevy_fancy_cursor/releases/tag/v0.1.0-beta) I used when creating it.
+Download the [version](https://github.com/Siiir/bevy_fancy_cursor/releases/tag/v0.1.0-beta) I used when creating it.
 `cargo run` it.
 Enjoy.

 ## Contribute